*Standard Delivery is free for all orders £35 and over More Details, Collect from store is free for all orders.

 As the beans begin to roast, they lose moisture and turn from green to yellow.
 It’s not until the bean is dry and has lost about 20% of its weight that the first browning reactions start—at this point the sugars and acids trapped inside the bean begin to react.
 That’s when the magic happens.

 Yellowing: The beans lose water, and start to turn yellow.
-The amount of weight they use depends partly on the speed of the roast.
+The amount of weight they loose depends partly on the speed of the roast.
+This process starts to happen around c.
+160°C.

-First Crack: The beans literally crack open, making a popping sound as carbon dioxide and water are released from inside.
+First Crack: At around c.
+200°C, the beans literally crack open, making a popping sound as carbon dioxide and water are released from inside.
 This is the moment that the coffee becomes drinkable: light roasts, like our Jamaica Blue Mountain, are cooled shortly after first crack.

-Second Crack: The beans crack again—this starts to happen around a medium roast, so a coffee like our San Agustin Colombia would be roasted to around second crack and no longer.
+Second Crack: The beans crack again at about c.
+240°C —this starts to happen around a medium roast, so a coffee like our San Agustin Colombia would be roasted to around second crack and no longer.

 Dark roasts: After second crack, coffee becomes dark and oily, and the rich roasting flavours start to overtake the flavours of the coffee’s origin.
 Coffees like our Monsoon Malabar and Guatemala Elephant are darker roasts.

-Fire: The beans catch fire, leaving you with a heap of charcoal and an embarrassed face as you try to explain to the fire department how your search for the perfect roast went wrong.
+Fire: The beans catch fire at anything over 250°C, leaving you with a heap of charcoal and an embarrassed face as you try to explain to the fire department how your search for the perfect roast went wrong.

 Roasting dramatically changes the flavours of the bean, so it’s vital that we select the right roast for each coffee based on the bean’s origin and type.
 Each roast is designed to bring out the best of each individual bean.